 This article was originally published on the St. Gallen Symposium website on 1 June.
 The St. Gallen Symposium is a global gathering of leaders that takes place annually in May at the University of St.Gallen, Switzerland.
 It is organised by the International Students’ Committee, a team of students from the university, and provides a setting for debates between leaders of today and tomorrow on economic, political and social developments.

-Editor’s note: Michael Syn is Head of Equities at Singapore Exchange with management responsibility for SGX equity businesses, serving as CEO of the stock market, depository and futures market.
+Editor’s note: Michael Syn is Senior Managing Director and Head of Equities at Singapore Exchange, with management responsibility for SGX’s equity businesses.
 The views expressed in this column are his own and do not necessarily reflect the policies or positions of FIA or any of its member firms.